tier2tickets/Knowledge-Base/content/privacy/trust.rst

-User Trust Factor
+Human-Factor Verification
 ==================

-This feature helps to deal with validation of tickets.
-Submission of a ticket is very simple in our system.
-So simple that it is pontentially easy for a person to impersonate another when submitting a ticket.

-For example: Malory is a bad egg.
-She wants to look at some classified financial documents and decides submitting a ticket to her companies IT department is the way to get that access.
-She starts the software, puts in her manager's name and email along with a request to give Malory access to a departments financial documents folder.

-In this example, a ticket would be generated in your PSA that apppeared to be from the office manager requesting to give Malory access to financial documents.

-To help combat this we developed the User Trust Factor system.
+A major feature of Tier2Tickets is ease of use for end users, which includes allowing end users to submit tickets without requiring a password.
+With surpassing password-based authentication, Tier2Tickets automatically provides a number of user verification steps that make it difficult to submit tickets as a third party, especially if you have the AD Sync/Identity Provider features turned on.

+As Tier2Tickets provides the computer host name and the verified logged-in account with each ticket, it is very difficult for a user to impersonate a client.
+In fact, this means our system is as secure as the domain the tickets come from.
+However, if you prefer to use a third-party system for verification or you simply want to voice-verify clients, you can use our "Human-Factor verification" toggle to confirm that you are sure the user is who they say they are.

-This system correlates the email address, MAC address, IP address, and username/domain for your customers ticket report submissions.
-Once you have verified through whatever process you think is necessary (call, viewing screenshots, etc) you or a tech that has access to tickets can toggle this to true.
-From then on every submission that comes matching that exact signature will also come in as trusted.
+Our proprietary system links the email address, MAC address, IP address, and username/domain for your customers' ticket report submissions.
+Once you have verified through whatever process you think is necessary (call, viewing screenshots, etc.) you or a tech that has access to tickets can toggle this to true, reporting the user signature as "Trusted".
+From then on, every submission that comes matching that exact signature will also come in as trusted, so your techs can proceed with confidence.

+If a user is not Human-Factor Verified as Trusted, it's a good flag for your technicians to verify a user's identity before executing the given request.

+Once the setting has been changed, a line giving details about who and when the setting was changed will be shown, regardless of the current state of the Human-Factor Verification status.
+The entire history of the changes to this setting is available on request.

-This is what the User Trust Factor looks like in the report.
+This is what the Human-Factor Verification looks like in the report.

 .. image:: images/not-trusted.png
 .. image:: images/trusted.png

-All users will start out as untrusted until they are toggled.
-Once they are toggled, all ticket reports with that signature will reflect the setting.
-Once the setting has been changed, a line giveing details about who and when the setting was changed will be shown, regardless of the current state of the User Trust Factor.
-The entire history of the changes to this setting is available at request.

-We considered putting this information in the ticket itself, but we decided against it.
-Without a means of updating this in real time, situations may emerge that are problematic or confusing.
-We also didn't think that spamming ticket systems/email addresses with notes as people toggle this settings was desirable either.